Glad to see this interview with Ramon Mitra Jr.

 The opponent died after they reached the other side.

-I was just a young child when I witness this awesome fight.
+I was just a young child when I witnessed this awesome fight.

-But here are some common knowledge (myths and facts) I picked up along the years with some insight from one of Ramon’s farm manager.
+But here are some common knowledge (myths and facts) I picked up along the years with some insights from one of Ramon’s farm manager.